MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/what-is-a-tooltip.md

 # What is a ToolTip?

 A ToolTip is a short description, usually just a few words, that appears when the user holds the mouse pointer briefly over a control or another part of the user interface without clicking.
-You can customize ToolTips for controls and for the Toolbox.
+You can customize ToolTips for controls and for the **[Toolbox](../../reference/user-interface-help/toolbox.md)**.

 The default value for a new control that is copied from a form to the Toolbox is "New" followed by the control type.
 For example, the default ToolTip for a customized CommandButton (such as OK) is "New CommandButton".
 If a control has no associated ToolTip, "Unknown" is the default value.